-A few things to keep in mind when working with fellow creatives.
-Always keep in mind that photographers work goes well beyond the hour long shoot you’ve planned and that they’re a crucial part of your business.
+Always keep in mind that the photographer’s work goes well beyond the hour-long shoot you’ve planned and that they’re a crucial part of your business.
 Maintaining a successful relationship with your photographers is always key (which is why having a contract is also so very important!).
-Here’s a few things to always keep front of mind when partnering with photographers.
+Here are a few things to always keep front of mind when partnering with photographers.

 - Good communication